percona/pmm/source/dashboards/dashboard-mysql-performance-schema-wait-events.rst

 .. _dashboard-mysql-performance-schema-wait-event:

-|perf-schema| Wait Event Analysis Dashboard
+*Performance Schema* Wait Event Analysis Dashboard
 ================================================================================

-This dashboard helps to analyse |perf-schema| wait events.
+This dashboard helps to analyse *Performance Schema* wait events.
 It plots the following metrics for the chosen (one or more) wait events:

 * *Count - Performance Schema Waits*